 If you are struggling, have lost your job or are disabled, you may qualify for SNAP.
 This is a food assistance program to help a low-income family purchase and provide nutritious meals for their families.
 If your gross family income is at or below the Federal Poverty Guidelines you may qualify for help.

-What many people do not know is even if you are not receiving any type of government assistance you can qualify for emergency food assistance and expedited food assistance within 7-10 days.
+What many people do not know is even if you are not receiving any type of federal support you can qualify for emergency food assistance and expedited food assistance within 7-10 days.
 Contact the Department of Social Services near you or go online to find out how to apply for Food Stamps (SNAP).

 The National School Lunch Program (NSLP)